Uploading images to Sirv

 If an unstable internet connection leads to numerous partly uploaded images, try zipping your images or using an S3 upload program.

 Sirv supports the Amazon S3 interface, permitting you to upload, download and manage your files with a program that supports S3.

-Uploads over S3 use only 1 port (443) and are secure (HTTPS).
-Interrupted uploads can be resumed because uploads have integrity checks (by returning the file MD5 in the ETag header).
-S3 also supports multipart uploads, breaking large files into smaller chunks and then building them together.
+Uploads over S3 use port 443 and are secure (HTTPS).
+All S3 uploads benefit from integrity checks, allowing interrupted uploads to be resumed (by automatically returning the file MD5 in the ETag header).
+Multipart uploads are supported, allowing large files to be broken into smaller chunks and then building them together.
 These benefits make S3 an attractive alternative to FTP.